-Age-related hearing loss (or presbycusis) is the gradual loss of hearing in both ears.
-It’s a common problem linked to aging.
-One in 3 adults over age 65 has hearing loss.
-Because of the gradual change in hearing, some people are not aware of the change at first.
+Because the hearing loss happens slowly, some people are not aware of the change at first.
 Most often, it affects the ability to hear high-pitched noises such as a phone ringing or beeping of a microwave.
 The ability to hear low-pitched noises is usually not affected.

 There may be many causes for age-related hearing loss.
-It most most often occurs because of changes in the following locations:
+It most often occurs because of changes in the following areas:

 Other things that affect age-related hearing loss:

-The symptoms of age-related hearing loss may look like other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of age-related hearing loss may seem like other health problems.
+Always see your healthcare provider for a diagnosis.

-Your health care provider will use an otoscope, which is a lighted scope, to check in the outer ear canal and to look at the ear drum.
-He or she will look for damage to the ear drum, blockage of the ear canal from foreign objects or impacted ear wax, inflammation or infection.
+Your healthcare provider will use a lighted scope (otoscope) to check in the outer ear canal and to look at the ear drum.
+He or she will look for damage to the ear drum, blockage of the ear canal from foreign objects or impacted ear wax, and inflammation or infection.

-You may be referred to a hearing specialist, audiologist, to have an audiogram.
+You may be referred to a hearing specialist, called an audiologist, to have an audiogram.
 An audiogram is a test in which sounds are played through headphones, to one ear at a time.
-You are asked to respond if you are able to hear each sound.
-If a person can’t hear certain tones this suggests there has been some degree of hearing loss.
+You are asked if you can hear each sound.
+If you can’t hear certain tones this may mean there has been some hearing loss.